• Skip to main content

 While some antibiotics might be present in goat meat, hormones are not approved for growth promotion in young goats.

-This shows that goat meat is a leaner and healthier option, compared to equal servings of chicken, lamb, beef or pork.
+These facts shows that goat meat is indeed a leaner and healthier option compared to equal servings of chicken, lamb, beef or pork.

 How to cook goat meat